 In terms of building statistics, New York City boasts a staggering total of 1,053,713 buildings.
 Among these, 284 are over 500 feet tall, while 64 exceed 800 feet.
 Additionally, the city is home to 28 supertall buildings, each measuring over 1,000 feet, showcasing its architectural prowess and vertical expansion.

-New York City Infrastructure
+Infrastructure of the New York City

 NYC’s underground and water infrastructure provide essential services to support its population.